-In 2016, the Wine Spectator Restaurant Awards Program celebrates 35 years of championing excellence in restaurant wine lists.
+In 2021, the Wine Spectator Restaurant Awards Program marked 40 years of championing excellence in restaurant wine lists.
 The awards are designed to elevate wine selection and service around the world and encourage strong programs that complement a variety of cuisines, settings and prices.

 Making its debut in 1981, the Grand Award was created as a way to recognize restaurants with extraordinary wine lists at a time when wine sales were surging, the California wine industry was expanding rapidly, and an appreciation for wine was becoming an integral part of American culture.
 Yet, says Wine Spectator editor and publisher Marvin R. Shanken, “I had a frustration: I would go to a lot of casual restaurants, and they had good food, but they really didn’t pay attention to the wine.”
 (Watch Shanken’s video interview on the founding of the awards.)